 Avoiding triggers can help reduce the frequency of asthma attacks.
 In the case of stress-induced asthma, that means limiting stress.

 Stress-management, therapy, and antianxiety medication may all be used to help manage stress and anxiety.
-To get you started, we’ve put together a list of ways to help relieve stress.

 Some additional tips: